- Fixed Rate Mortgage

 - Fully Amortizing LIBOR ARM

-- This is an adjustable rate mortgage (ARM) that uses London Interbank Offered Rate (LIBOR) as its base index.
-The term is typically 30 years.
-After any fixed interest rate period has passed, the interest rate and payment adjusts annually based on the LIBOR rate.
+- As of the end of 2021 the LIBOR rate is no longer available for use.
+This calculator is available for reference only.
+This is an adjustable rate mortgage (ARM) that uses London Interbank Offered Rate (LIBOR) as its base index.
+It was phased out in 2021 and should NOT be used as a base index.
+The term was typically 30 years.
+After any fixed interest rate period has passed, the interest rate and payment would have adjusted annually based on the LIBOR rate.

 - LIBOR Interest Only ARM

-- An Interest Only ARM only requires monthly interest payments.
+- As of the end of 2021 the LIBOR rate is no longer available for use.
+This calculator is available for reference only.
+An Interest Only ARM only requires monthly interest payments.
 Since you are not paying any principal, as you are with the other two types of mortgages described above, this can lower your monthly payment.
 However, since your mortgage's principal balance is not decreased, you will have a balloon payment at the end of the mortgage's term.
 Like a Fully Amortizing ARM, an Interest Only ARM will often have a period where the interest rate is fixed, and then it is adjusted annually.
 An Interest Only ARM will also have a maximum interest rate that it will not exceed.
 This calculator uses a maximum interest rate of 12%.

 - Mortgage amount